VenturaNotes/Knowledge/Projects/(Project) Floating Timer Button in Google Sheets.md

     sheet.getRange(6, 17).setValue(formatDuration2(sheet.getRange(lastRow, 8).getValue() - initialDate));

   }

+  // Placed at end of function as to not mess with "earliest time" formula updateReward(sheet2Reward, sheet2Multiplier);

   //Needs to be here or potential error.
   // Need to return variables level and handicap return [sheet.getRange(4, 17).getValue(),sheet.getRange(5, 17).getValue()];